All Collections

 3.1 Roster Requirements

-A Team's Roster on the PlayVS Platform may not fall below the required minimum, however in the event that a player on the starting roster cannot compete on game-day, competition may continue without that player as long as it does not put the opposing team at a disadvantage.
+A Team's Roster on the PlayVS Platform may not fall below the required minimum, however if a player on the starting roster cannot compete on game-day, competition may continue without that player as long as it does not put the opposing team at a disadvantage.

-Roster requirements for each esport can be found in the Overwatch Rulebook (Youth Program).
+Roster and Substitution requirements for each esport can be found in their respective rulebooks.

 3.2 Adult Sponsor

-Each team will be required to have an adult sponsor who will be considered the official adult sponsor for the team.
-It is suggested that each team designate an adult sponsor for official matchday communication.
-The adult sponsor will be listed on www.playvs.com.
-The adult sponsor cannot be a starting player, substitute player, or active player.
-Additionally, an adult sponsor must be 19 years of age or older and may not be enrolled as a student in a high school.
+Each team will be required to have an Adult Sponsor (herein, “Sponsor”) who will be considered the official adult sponsor for the team.
+Each team is suggested to designate a Sponsor for official matchday communication.
+All Sponsors will be listed on www.playvs.com.
+The Sponsor cannot be a starting, substitute, or active player.
+Additionally, an adult sponsor must be 18 years of age or older and may not be enrolled as a student in a high school.

-The adult sponsor will be required to be virtually present and available during their team’s matches in case of any required communication with the opposing team.
+The Sponsor will be required to be virtually present and available during their team’s matches in case of any required communication with the opposing team.
 Adult sponsors are expected to be able to be reached for any questions on the PlayVS platform’s Match Lobby Chat.

-The adult sponsor can only represent one school.
-The adult sponsor may be affiliated with another school, however, the eligibility of that adult sponsor will be at the discretion of League Officials and be determined on a case by case basis.
-If the adult sponsor is unable to supervise a game, the adult sponsor must assign an interim adult sponsor to be present virtually in their place.
-The interim adult sponsor must abide by all rules outlined in this rulebook.
-If an adult sponsor is not present virtually, then the team is subject to penalties, including, but not limited to, forfeiture.
+If the Sponsor cannot supervise a game, the Sponsor must assign an interim Sponsor to be present virtually in their place.
+The interim Sponsor must abide by all rules outlined in this rulebook.
+If a Sponsor is not present virtually, then the team is subject to penalties, including, but not limited to, forfeiture.

-All adult sponsor expectations for the season as well as match day can be found in our “Coach Expectations” article.
+All Sponsors' expectations for the season and match day can be found in the Expectations help article.

 3.3 Roster Submission

-All starting players must be registered to a team and must have title specific accounts connected before scheduled matches are to begin.
+All players must be registered to a team and have title-specific accounts connected before scheduled matches begin.
 Players may only compete for one team per competitive title in each scheduled week, including substitutions.
 Substitutes will be located in the ‘Bench’ player list.
-Adult sponsors must verify enrollment and all other player requirements by match day.
-In the event that an adult sponsorelects to modify the Starting Roster, the adult sponsor must change their Starting Roster on www.playvs.com.
+Sponsors must verify enrollment and all other player requirements by match day.
+If a sponsor elects to modify the Starting Roster, the Sponsor must change their Starting Roster within the PlayVS Match Assistant.
+Once a Game of Record is established, substitutions are not allowed.
+Once the game is complete with results recorded, player substitutions may be made before the start of the following game.

-All non single player rosters will be locked one (1) week before the start of their league’s Play-Offs.
-Once rosters are locked, coaches will be unable to add any players to their starting roster or bench.
+All non-single-player esport rosters will be locked one (1) week before their league’s Playoffs start.
+Once rosters are locked, sponsors cannot add any players to their starting roster or bench.

 In-game names may include upper-case letters, lower-case letters, numbers 0-9, underscores, or single spaces between words only.
 In-game names may not contain vulgarities, obscenities, or offensive language.
 In-game names must be unique.

 All in-game names linked to specific game title accounts must match at match-time between the information found on the PlayVS platform and in the game client/lobby.
-Failure to verify this could result in a match dispute and a possible loss if PlayVS officials are unable to verify the identity of that player.
+Failure to verify this could result in a match dispute, and if PlayVS officials cannot verify that player's identity, then the team is subject to penalties, including, but not limited to forfeiture.

-Team names may only contain letters, numbers, and single spaces between words.
+Names may only contain letters, numbers, and single spaces between words.
 Team names may not include punctuation or special characters and must not be over 15 characters long.
-Team Names may not contain vulgarities, obscenities, offensive language, or be worded in a way to confuse or imply ill-intent towards another team.
+Team Names may not contain direct or manipulated phrases implied as vulgarities, obscenities, or offensive language or be worded in a way to confuse or imply ill-intent towards another team.
+Team Names may also not contain names of registered, trademarked companies or names of sponsors.
 Team Names may not be changed during the Season unless approved by a PlayVS Admin.
-PlayVS reserves the right to update a team name at anytime if the name itself violates PlayVS Code of Conduct.
+PlayVS reserves the right to update a team name at any time if the name itself violates the PlayVS Code of Conduct.

 4. Player Equipment

-Equipment requirements for each esport can be found in their respective rulebooks.
+Equipment requirements for each title can be found in their respective rulebooks.

 5. League Structure